 Aligned with his curiosity about spirit and love for expression, dance has been a method of achieving spiritual alignment and engaging in emotional communication since Dr. Lassiter’s early childhood.
 While his dance and choreographic work was initiated in the dance studio and on the concert stage, he now integrates it into his social scientific research.
 Dr. Lassiter is currently collecting movement data to understand the ways in which collective self-esteem is embodied and non-verbally expressed by Black LGBT people.
 Trained in contemporary modern dance, ballet, African dance, Hip-Hop, jazz, and dance composition, his choreographic work has been showcased most notably in New York City at such venues as the Alvin Ailey Citigroup Theater, Winter Garden at Brookfield Place, and Triskelion Arts.
 He co-founded (along with Elan Bass) Psychosomatic Dance and served as its co-Artistic Director and Resident Choreographer from 2013 to 2016.
 A major accomplishment was being selected as an Emerging Choreographer by Ronald K. Brown of Evidence Dance to participate in the National Choreography Intensive.
 Similarly, Elisa Monte and Tiffany Rea-Fisher of Elisa Monte Dance selected Dr. Lassiter to participate in their annual Winter CREATIVE TOOLS Choreographers Symposium.

 While his dance and choreographic work was initiated in the dance studio and on the concert stage, he now integrates it into his social scientific research.

 As a sought-after speaker, Dr. Lassiter shares his unique experiences and expertise with others across the country.
 He has given keynotes, invited lectures and workshops, and panel contributions at venues such as the Schomburg Center for Research in Black Culture, Johns Hopkins University, Winston-Salem University, the Opportunity Conference, Ruth Ellis Health and Wellness Center, and George Washington University.
 He delights in engaging audiences in exercises of deep thought and feeling about issues related to mental health, intersectionality, Black communities, LGBT health, and wellness.
-He is currently represented by CCMNT Speakers.
+Please contact him directly for inquiries.

 He delights in engaging audiences in exercises of deep thought and feeling…